srinathmerugu/yelpcamp/README.md

 - User can edit,update his information and can delete his account

 ## TESTING THE APP:
-- Test the functionality of the website by signing up and creating/editing campgrounds,comments.
-Or else You Can Use few test users to access the website
+- Test the functionality of the website by signing up and creating/editing campgrounds,comments, Or else you can use few test users to access the website
-- FOR USER LOGIN :
 - username : user
 - password : user123